ilya-maltsev/mysqlldap/README.md

 # mysqlldap
-Script for auth in mysql through mysql-proxy & openldap
+Script for auth in mysql through mysql-proxy & lualdap & openldap